 Next, stroll down Via del Portico d’Ottavia to the front of the Portico and the former Fish Market.
 Today, the smell of the Jewish-style fried artichokes attracts those interested in the secrets of the Jewish Roman cuisine.
 Purchase local delicacies suggested by your guide.

 The presence of the Jews in Rome dates back to 160 BCE, and as the Jewish Community is older than the Diaspora, it conserves the rites and traditions passed down over centuries.
 This is the place where community life is alive.

-Enjoy a full day of culture, wine, and delicious food as you visit some of the most impressive…
+Enjoy a half day of culture, wine, and delicious food as you visit some of the most impressive…